llolic/LawHub/doc/sprint 1/PB.md

 #### __17. As a recruiter, I would like employee suggestions based on my preferences in order to save time.__
 - Priority: 1
 - Point Estimate: 64

-#### __18. As a developer, I want to learn how to use React in order to develop the front end for the project and learn valuable skills for industry.
-- Priority: 5
-- Point Estimate: 32

-#### __19. As a developer, I want to learn how to create an effective architectural design in order to effectively run our website.
-- Priority: 5
-- Point Estimate: 16

-#### __20. As a user, I would like a navigation bar to navigate throughout the website in order to access different pages.
-- Priorty: 5
-- Point Estimate: 8